eugenechung81/dextro-poc/README.txt

 README.txt

 This is a Dextro POC, attempting to apply computer vision using Alchemy API.
-The the file is dropped in import directory and the ingestor will generate meta tags and thumbnails with keywords generating off of the images.
-There are serveral exposed REST APIs -- getting all meta tags, querying based on keyword and getting count of keywords.
+The file is dropped in the import directory and the ingestor will generate meta tags and thumbnails with keywords generating off of the images.

+TO query the image details, there are serveral exposed REST APIs -- getting all meta tags, querying based on keyword and getting count of keywords.

 ###